ArtCity is proud to host some special events during the whole fair duration.

 Catherine Palace of St. Petersburg

-Visitors of ArtCity will get the chance to discover the prestigious Amber Room thanks to a 360 tour.
+Visitors of ArtCity will get the chance to discover the prestigious Amber Room.

 Construction of the Amber Room began in 1701.
 It was originally installed at Charlottenburg Palace, home of Friedrich I, the first King of Prussia.
 Truly an international collaboration, the room was designed by German baroque sculptor Andreas Schlüter and constructed by the Danish amber craftsman Gottfried Wolfram.
 Peter the Great admired the room on a visit, and in 1716 the King of Prussia—then Frederick William I—presented it to the Peter as a gift, cementing a Prussian-Russian alliance against Sweden.